alexshadowolex/Spotify-Bot/README.md

   <br>
   This will only happen, if the function is active and the bot has been started.
 * Update Checker -> Can be toggled off (show_new_version_available_window_on_start_up).
 Checks for new versions on GitHub and if there is one, a window will appear.
+* Song Info Command -> Can be toggled off (is_song_info_command_enabled_by_default, switch in UI).
+Command to display the current song in twitch chat together with a spotify link.

 ## Contents of data-files explained
 The files consist of following content: